Clothing

 Source: CDP

-What Fuels Fashion? is a single-issue, special edition of the Fashion Transparency Index.
-The 2024 report ranked 250 of the world's largest fashion brands and retailers according to their level of disclosure on climate and energy-related data in their own operations and supply chains.
-Brands owned by this company scored 44%.
-The average score was 18% and the highest score was 75%.
+The 2025 special edition of the Fashion Transparency Index, What Fuels Fashion? (second edition), ranked 200 of the world's largest fashion brands on disclosure of their climate and energy-related policies, practices and impacts in their own operations & supply chains.
+Brands owned by this company scored 46%.
+The average score was 14% and the highest score was 71%.

 Source: Fashion Revolution